Asbestos Exposure in the Navy

 Military veterans account for nearly a third of all mesothelioma cases in the United States, and Navy veterans experienced the most extensive asbestos exposure during military service.
 As a result, they face a heightened risk of developing mesothelioma, asbestosis, and lung cancer.

 Asbestos-related illnesses are painful diseases that shorten life expectancy.
 These diseases generally develop 20, 30, 40, or more years after the initial exposure.
-As a result, Navy veterans who served our country during World War II, Vietnam, and either Gulf War are still being diagnosed with mesothelioma today.
+As a result, Navy veterans who served our country during World War II, Vietnam, and the Gulf War are still being diagnosed with mesothelioma today.

 The highest risk of asbestos exposure in the Navy occurred aboard Navy ships and in shipyards.
 Asbestos was used heavily on Navy ships due to its ability to insulate against heat, water, and corrosion.
 It was used in plumbing fixtures, adhesives, industrial compounds, cabin insulation, the mechanical parts of ships, and the hull.
 It was common for the entire hull of Navy ships to be lined with asbestos.